dennissxz/data-science-handbook/38-ml-for-graph-data/01-graph-basics.md

   (u,v) \in E(G) \Leftrightarrow (\theta(u), \theta(v)) \in E(H)
   $$

-  To determine isomorphism of two graphs, we can start by comparing some properties, such as $n$, $m$, $r$-regular, number of non-adjacent vertices etc.
+  To determine isomorphism of two graphs, we can start by comparing some properties, such as $N_v$, $N_e$, $r$-regular, number of non-adjacent vertices etc.

 - A **decomposition** of a graph $G$ is a family $\mathcal{F}$ of edge-disjoint subgraphs of $G$ such that all edges in $G$ are in some subgraphs.